On cyclic and nontransitive probabilities: Concluding Remarks

 \paragraph{Prescribing all pairwise probabilities $P(U_i>U_j)$.} By definition, a cyclic $n$-tuple is an $n$-tuple of real numbers in $[0,1]$ that can represent the $n$ probabilities $P(U_{i+1}>U_i)$, $i=1,\dots,n$, with a suitable choice of independent random variables $U_i$, $i=1,\dots,n$, satisfying $P(U_i=U_j)=0$ for $i\not=j$.

 As a natural extension of this concept, one can ask which arrays $x_{ij}$, $i,j=1,\dots,n$, can represent probabilities of the form

 under the same assumptions on the random variables $U_i$.
-This problem arises in the theory of Social Choice, where it is known under the term \emph{utility representions}; see Suck \cite{suck2002} for background and references.
+This problem arises in the theory of Social Choice, where it is known under the term \emph{utility representations}; see Suck \cite{suck2002} for background and references.

 Obviously, in order for \eqref{eq:xij-representation} to hold, it is necessary that $x_{ii}=0$ for all $i$.
 Moreover, the assumption that $P(U_i=U_j)=0$ for $i\not=j$ implies $x_{ij}=P(U_j>U_i)=1-P(U_i>U_j)=1-x_{ji}$ for $i>j$.
 Thus the array $x_{ij}$ is determined by the $\binom{n}{2}$ values $x_{ij}$, $1\le i<j\le n$.
 Considering these values as tuples in the $\binom{n}{2}$-dimensional unit cube, one can then ask for the probability that a \emph{random} tuple in this cube has a representation of the form \eqref{eq:xij-representation}.